P219-C/API-Challenge/README.md

 # API-Challenge
-6th assignment of the Data Analytics Boot Camp (Python API Homework - What;s the Weather Like?)
+6th assignment of the Data Analytics Boot Camp (Python API Homework - What's the Weather Like?)